+HUGE!
 Mystery of OMao-Cortez's 'Green New Deal FAQ' SOLVED

 BRAINSTORMING DOC, AND WE USE THE WORD ‘BRAINSTORMING’ LOOSELY

 This is the bizarre “brainstorming” document with comments about paying people “unwilling to work” and rebuilding/retrofitting every structure in the USA.
-It alks of ending plane travel and getting rid of most cars.
+It talks of ending plane travel and getting rid of most cars.
 The document also says there will be no nuclear energy, the cleanest energy of all, and there will be carbon taxes and cap and trade.

 Does that sound likes ‘brainstorming’?
 Anyone?
 Anyone?